 Method 3: Use a password manager

 Using a password manager is great for more than sharing passwords.
-Password managers allow you to generate and save strong and passwords.
-Most also allow you to share and send your credentials securely to your contacts.
+Password managers allow you to generate and save strong passwords.
+Most also allow you to share and send your credentials to your contacts securely.

-With the share option, your vendor will get a key to use instead of the credential itself.
+With some share options, your vendor will get a key to use instead of the credential itself.
 Which protects the integrity of your information,

-Our favorite, LastPass allows you to share, create strong passwords and more.
+Our favorite, Bitwarden, allows you to share, create strong passwords, and more.

 Always share securely